senayakagunduz/senayakagunduz/README.md

 ## Hi there, I am Senay 👋
 I'm a Senior Frontend Developer with 4+ years of experience building modern, scalable web applications using React, Next.js, TypeScript and other tools in the JS ecosystem.

-    - 🔭 I worked on  <strong>React Projects (https://github.com/senayakagunduz)  </strong>
+    - 🔭 I worked on React Projects (https://github.com/senayakagunduz)
-    - 🌱 I developed <strong>React,Typescript, Next.js, Tailwind Projects</strong>
+    - 🌱 I developed React,Typescript, Next.js, Tailwind Projects
-    - ❓ Ask me about anything related to<strong> React.js,Typescript, Next.js and UI related technologies </strong>
+    - ❓ Ask me about anything related to React.js,Typescript, Next.js and UI related technologies

   🧠 Recently, I'm diving deep into **Artificial Intelligence**, especially in: